Cosmic-Ide/Cosmic-IDE/docs/user-guide.md

 **Run setup** in the plugin details.
 Plugin code still runs in the application process and should be treated as trusted code.

+Cosmic provides a growing ecosystem of plugins, including support for **Rust, Gleam, Go, Gradle, Maven, Python, Lua, C/C++ (Clangd & CMake)**, and more.
+For example, the Rust Support plugin installs Rust and rust-analyzer through
-The Rust Support plugin installs Rust and rust-analyzer through `pacman -S --needed rust rust-analyzer`, provides `.rs` LSP editing, recognizes `Cargo.toml` projects, creates Cargo binary/library projects, and contributes Cargo fetch/check/build/run/test commands.
+`pacman -S --needed rust rust-analyzer`, provides `.rs` LSP editing, recognizes `Cargo.toml` projects, creates Cargo binary/library projects, and contributes Cargo fetch/check/build/run/test commands.